spatie/laravel-tags/README.md

 The best postcards will get published on the open source page on our website.

+## Requirements

+This package requires Laravel 5.3 or higher, PHP 7.0 or higher and a database that supports `json` fields.

 ## Installation

 You can install the package via composer: